cyrille-kone/ege/README.md

 The notebook `main.ipynb` contains the full python implementation of the algorithms, and it only needs the file `/utils.py`.

 ### Run the C++/ cython version
-The cpp files can be compiled and used as a 'C++' library.
-Alternatively, there is a 'cython3' binding.
+The cpp files can be compiled and used as any `C++` library.
+Alternatively, there is a `cython3` binding.
-To compile the cpp version with `cython`:
+To compile the cpp version with `cython` bindings follow the steps below:

 **Step 1** : Install the requirements with